BlrChessClub/BCC-website/events/2025/06-14-chess-camp.md

 - With expert volunteers to guide you, printed worksheets in hand, and challenges tailored for beginners and intermediates alike, this camp is all about learning chess the fun way!

-- Come for the camp, stay for the community.
+- Open for all – **Walk in, join anytime.** Come for the camp, stay for the community.
 No pressure.
 No prior experience needed.

 ## What's Included: